EmergeTools/emerge-android/gradle-plugin/README.md

   snapshots {
     buildType.set("snapshots") // Build type to use for grouping builds in the Emerge dashboard

-    includeFromMainSourceSet.set(
-      true
-    ) // Generate composable previews snapshots from the main source set, defaults to `false`

     snapshotsStorageDirectory.set(
       "/src/main/snapshots"
     ) // Path to local snapshot image storage, defaults to `/build/emerge/snapshots/outputs`